-If you are making your own leotards or swimwear, sooner or later you are going to want to sew some strappy styles.
+If you are learning how to make a leotard or swimwear, sooner or later you are going to want to sew some strappy styles.
 Here I will show you how to make Spandex Straps in 3 different ways to get the exact look you are after.

 Once you are confident in how to sew spandex straps you can add single and double straps, cross over your straps and make all kinds of custom leotards and swimwear.
 Look at your local dance school or skating arena and you will find all kinds of unique strappy designs as inspiration.